top of page

 Megan Tannock at Keck Observatory

-Exoplanet Research Intern
+Exoplanet Research Assistant

 Herzberg Institute of Astrophysics